 With Ascentia, real-time analytics can help operators identify patterns and indicators of potential failures.
 An easy-to-use dashboard also helps aircraft engineers create custom alerts‒ with complex and advanced logic‒ in a low code/no code environment.

-Having the power to analyze means airlines can potentially reduce 30% of maintenance-driven delays and cancellations and also save up to 20% of their maintenance costs by using Ascentia.
+The ability to analyze data means airlines can potentially reduce maintenance-driven delays and cancellations by 30% and save up to 20% in maintenance costs with Ascentia.

-Real-time data is key in today’s high-demand travel environment to ensure flight operations can precisely track flights anywhere within the airspace and be alerted to conditions in the air or on the ground that might cause costly flight deviations and unpleasant passenger experiences.
+Real-time data is crucial in today's high-demand travel environment, ensuring flight operations can accurately track flights within the airspace and receive alerts about conditions that could lead to costly flight deviations and unpleasant passenger experiences.

 OpsCore Flight Tracking pairs advanced data aggregation and predictive technology from FlightAware with Collins’ connected messaging and fleet management capabilities, enabling airlines to analyze flight information through machine learning, to identify key influencing factors for any flight to forecast future events in real-time and optimize ground resources.